 - 1. It is illegal to deposit or cause to be deposited any fish or parts thereof, upon the ice, in the water, or upon the shore of any water body in North Dakota. - 2.
-It is illegal to introduce anything into waters of the state for the purpose of attracting fish that is not attached or applied to a lure as defined in Section 2-1-6.
-Decoys used for dark house spear fishing are excluded. - 3.
-Fish houses must be removed from all waters by midnight March 15 of each fishing year.
-Fish houses that are actively being occupied may be used after March 15 of each fishing year if they are removed after each use.
-It is illegal to leave fish houses on state-owned or managed land after March 15 of each fishing year. - 4.
-Fishing holes outside of a fish house may be placed no closer than ten feet from the house except by permission of the occupant or owner. - 5.
-When a hole greater than 10 inches in diameter is left in the ice after ice fishing or when a dark house is moved, the area in the immediate vicinity of the hole must be adequately marked with 1) a natural object, or 2) a brightly painted or colored wooden lath.
-Markers must be visible from a minimum of 150 feet. - 6.
-No individual or entity may conduct a fishing contest on waters of the state without first receiving a permit issued by the Director. - 7.
-Shared boundary waters Individuals fishing the Red River and/or the Bois de Sioux River that possess a valid fishing license from either North Dakota or Minnesota may fish the river(s) between the banks of the river separating North Dakota and Minnesota and on the shoreline of the state issuing the license.
+It is illegal to introduce anything into waters of the state for the purpose of attempting to attract fish (e.g. chumming, artificial light, acoustic equipment, etc.) that is not attached or applied to a lure as defined in Section 2-1-6.
+Decoys used while dark house spear fishing are excluded. - 3.
+All unoccupied ice houses must be removed from all waters beginning midnight March 15 until ice-out. - 4.
+It is illegal to leave fish houses on state-owned or managed land after March 15 of each fishing year. - 5.
+Fishing holes outside of a fish house may be placed no closer than ten feet from the house except by permission of the occupant or owner. - 6.
+When a hole greater than 10 inches in diameter is left in the ice after ice fishing or darkhouse spearing is moved, the area in the immediate vicinity of the hole must be adequately marked with 1) a natural object, or 2) a brightly painted or colored wooden lath.
+Markers must be visible from a minimum of 150 feet.
+Markers must be in the possession of the anglers and/or spearers as soon as a hole greater than 10 inches in diameter is made.

+- 7. No individual or entity may conduct a fishing contest on waters of the state without first receiving a permit issued by the Director. - 8.
+Shared boundary waters: Individuals fishing the Red River and/or the Bois de Sioux River that possess a valid fishing license from either North Dakota or Minnesota may fish the river(s) between the banks of the river separating North Dakota and Minnesota and on the shoreline of the state issuing the license.
 Those individuals possessing the correct, valid license may transport caught fish by the most convenient and direct route to the state in which they are licensed.
 All anglers and boaters are required to comply with aquatic invasive/nuisance species and fish and bait transport regulations of the State in which they occupy, except while on the water or ice anglers must comply with the regulations of the state for which they are licensed.
-(NOTE: this includes those who are not required to have a license).

-- 8. Possession or transportation of any live fish, live fish eggs, live amphibians, or other live aquatic organisms, shall be illegal except for 1) licensed anglers transporting legal bait by legal means; 2) dealers of tropical fish species for the pet trade sold by a commercial outlet; or 3) individuals in possession of the appropriate license or permit from the game and fish director. - 9.
-Stocking of any live fish, live fish eggs, live amphibians or other live aquatic organisms into any waters of the state shall be illegal except with the appropriate license or permit issued by the game and fish director. - LICENSES OR SPECIAL PERMITS must be obtained for each season prior to engaging in the activity allowed under the license or permit, and are issued in a manner and form prescribed by the Game and Fish Director and in accordance with the law.
+(NOTE: this includes those who are not required to have a license). - 9.
+Possession or transportation of any live fish, live fish eggs, live amphibians, or other live aquatic organisms, shall be illegal except for 1) licensed anglers transporting legal bait by legal means; 2) dealers of tropical fish species for the pet trade sold by a commercial outlet; or 3) individuals in possession of the appropriate license or permit from the Director. - 10.
+Stocking of any live fish, live fish eggs, live amphibians or other live aquatic organisms into any waters of the state shall be illegal except with the appropriate license or permit issued by the Director. - LICENSES OR TAGS must be obtained for each season prior to engaging in the activity allowed under the license or tag and are issued in a manner and form prescribed by the Director and in accordance with the law.